mikemckiernan/GenerativeAIExamples/docs/rag/architecture.md

 An additional method of customization in the AI Workflow inference pipeline is via a prompt template.
 A prompt template is a pre-defined recipe for generating prompts for language models.
 They may contain instructions, few-shot examples, and context appropriate for a given task.
 In our example, we prompt our model to generate safe and polite responses.

-**Triton Inference Server**
+**LLM Inference Server**

-The Triton Inference Server uses models stored in a model repository, available locally to serve inference requests.
+The LLM Inference Server uses models stored in a model repository, available locally to serve inference requests.
 Once they are available in Triton, inference requests are sent from a client application.
 Python and C++ libraries provide APIs to simplify communication.
 Clients send HTTP/REST requests directly to Triton using HTTP/REST or gRPC protocols.

 Within this workflow, the Llama2 LLM was optimized using NVIDIA TensorRT for LLMs (TRT-LLM) which accelerates and maximizes inference performance on the latest LLMs.